Kyn21kx/WebPortfolio/src/content/blog/the-web-is-bad.md

   - *You want a frontend?
 Javascript!
 How else are you gonna write React?*
   - *Need a backend?
 Javascript!
 Node will take care of the heavy lifting*
   - *Desktop apps?
 Javascript!
 Let's just package **a whole browser** with that bad boy and you'll be right at home with the same UI libraries*
   - *Embedded systems?
-Javascript!
-Let's just package **a whole browser** with that bad boy and you'll be right at home with the same UI libraries*
+BELIEVE IT OR NOT, ALSO JAVASCRIPT!!!*

 it was fine as a scripting language, it could've stayed a language used to move / delete and create elements in the DOM, and every codebase could have their own little declarative UI library that is specific to their use case, "but duude, that would be soooo complicated, imagine writing every single UI component yourself"...
 It really isn't that hard, look, here's a button: